nzoschke/gofaas/docs/why-sam.md

 }
 ```

+Thats a lot of config to describe our FaaS infrastructure, but SAM makes writing the config, and development, packaging and deployment simple.

 ## Summary

-Building an app with SAM guides us towards best practices for:
+Building an app with SAM guides us towards AWS best practices for:

 - Infrastructure-as-code
 - Minimal infrastructure

 We no longer have to worry about:

+- Configuring AWS manually
-- Complex CloudFormation templates
+- Writing complex CloudFormation templates
-- 3rd party middleware or frameworks
+- Using 3rd party middleware or frameworks

-Our SAM app is very easy to build and maintain.
+SAM makes it very easy to build and maintain a FaaS app.